jncraton/mac-org/readme.md

 This project intentionally contains only tests.
 The function bodies need to be implmented.

 The project currently contains a number of failing doctests that can be run either by calling `make` or the doctest module directly.

+It is recommended to use the following Python tools to complete this assignment:

+- [Regular expressions](https://www.py4e.com/html3/11-regex) for cleaning up entered MAC addresses
+- The [CSV module](https://docs.python.org/3/library/csv.html) for reading the data file
+- [Slicing](https://www.py4e.com/html3/06-strings#string-slices) to split the approprate part of the MAC address